RishitaaSharmaa/AgniPath/README.md

 Agnipath addresses this problem using a combination of **pathfinding algorithms** and **smart IoT infrastructure**:

 - 📍 **A*** Algorithm: Calculates the shortest and safest evacuation path, avoiding blocked or hazardous areas.
-- 📡 **BLE Sensors**: Deployed throughout the building to continuously monitor room occupancy, temperature, smoke, and accessibility.
+- 📡 **IOT Sensors**: Deployed throughout the building to continuously monitor room occupancy, temperature, smoke, and accessibility.
 - 📱 **Mobile & Wearable Integration**: Sends real-time evacuation instructions to smartphones and smartwatches via a dedicated app.
 - 🗺️ **Dynamic Route Mapping**: Continuously updates escape routes as the situation evolves, ensuring users are never directed into danger.